genenetwork/gn_server/doc/design.md

     URL/program/8412ab517c6ef9c2f8b6dae3ed2a60cc/status.json?kill=1

+should return

+    {"retval" => 146, "token" => "8412ab517c6ef9c2f8b6dae3ed2a60cc"}

 A mechanism is in place to prevent two of the same jobs running on the same system.
-Once a job is running it is automatically shared.
+Once a job is running it is automatically shared between the two 'users'.